 - Identify viral quasi-species or latency activation

-At Omega Bioservices, we understand that the quality of RNA going into next generation sequencing is directly related to the quality of sequence data coming out.
+At Omega Bioservices, we understand that the sample quality going into our next gen RNA sequencing is directly related to the quality of sequence data coming out.
 That is why quality metrics are captured at vital points:

 - Post-extraction: RNA is analyzed to ensure it is of sufficient integrity and quantity for optimal post-library preparation chemistries